-In 2019, each non-employee director received a grant of a nonstatutory stock option to purchase shares of the Company's common stock.
-The options granted to non-employee directors have exercise prices equal to the closing price of the Company's common stock on the date of the grant, are subject to a ten-year term and vest at the end of the one-year period following the date of grant.
-For 2020, the Compensation Committee has determined to award 50% of each director's equity award in the form of options and 50% in restricted stock units.
+Each non-employee director received 50% of the grantee's equity award as nonstatutory stock options to purchase shares of the Company's Common Stock.
+The options granted to non-employee directors have exercise prices equal to the closing price of the Company's Common Stock on the date of the grant, are subject to a ten-year term and vest at the end of the one-year period following the date of grant.